Decisional Conflict Scale

 - Low Literacy DCS: 10 questions, 3 response categories.

-Availalble in English, Spanish (Chile), and Spanish (US).
+Available in: English, Spanish (Chile), and Spanish (US).

 - SURE Test for clinical practice: 4 items, 2 response categories.

-Available in English, French, and Mandarin Chinese.
+Available in: English, French, Traditional Chinese, and Japanese.

 You may use any of these measurement tools without requesting permission.
 These tools are protected by copyright but are freely available for you to use, provided you: a) cite the reference in any questionnaires or publications; b) do not charge for or profit from them; and c) do not alter them except for adding a specific condition/decision as necessary.